How to Clean a Fence Before Staining

 Final Steps After You’ve Cleaned Your Fence

-Once your fence is nice and clean, wait for it to dry before moving onto the repair phase.
-Depending on the weather conditions, this can take anywhere from a few hours to a full day.
-There might be some repairs that need to be done on your fence before you stain.
-This will add years to the life of your fence.
+Once your fence is clean, wait for it to dry completely before starting repairs.
+Depending on the weather, this can take anywhere from a few hours to a full day.

-Everything from patching wood, to fixing nails and screws, to tightening loose boards and gluing broken pieces back onto your fence.
-Don’t skip this step, you’ll be super happy with the results when your fence looks like new.
+Repairs can include patching damaged wood, fixing nails and screws, tightening loose boards, and gluing broken pieces back in place.
+Don’t skip this part—you’ll be thrilled with how fresh and new your fence looks afterward.

 Conclusion